7 reasons for annual firefighter physical tests

-What the test does do, however, is identifies who is and who is not able to complete minimal tasks that are required on the fireground.
+What the test does do, however, is identify who is and who is not able to complete minimal tasks that are required on the fireground.

 It is important for individuals to know what their relevant weaknesses and strengths are for the tasks on a PAT.
 If it is particularly difficult for a firefighter to do a dummy drag, it's important to know that before the same firefighter hits the fireground and has to do the task for real.